eProsima/fastdds-visualizer-plugin/.dev/wip.md

 - [-] check xml files exist before adding them to the list
 - [-] implement a way that non type discovered topics are seen differently (blush/transparent) in topic list
 - [-] store xml files in configuration
-- [-] Treat matrixes differently than vectors
+- [-] treat matrixes differently than vectors

 ## Bugs